LIVE

 What Is Really Happening – And Why the World Must Pay Attention

-he Sudan children crisis 2026 is now considered the largest child crisis in the world.
-More than 30 million people in Sudan need humanitarian help, according to UN agencies.
-Nearly half of them are children.
-What changed?
-In 2025 and now into 2026, the fighting became more intense.
-Cities turned into battle zones.
+The Sudan children crisis 2026 is now one of the worst child emergencies in recent history.
+More than 30 million people in Sudan need humanitarian help, and almost half of them are children, babies, and teenagers.
+In 2025 and 2026, the fighting became wider, more intense, and more destructive, turning cities like Khartoum, El Fashir, and Nyala into battle zones.

 The Numbers That Should Shock Every American